 I know I didn’t used to meet any of my goals.
 I’d jump in wholeheartedly and then fizzle out around February.
 I constantly felt like a failure.

-But then something changed in 2019.
+But then something changed a year ago.

 I realized something essential about meeting goals.
 And this new knowledge changed everything.

 In the past year, I’ve dropped weight, grown my business enough that my husband could stop working, and read more books than I have in the last five years combined.

 If you’re tired of never reaching your goals, this post is for you.
 I share why I was able to make progress this past year, and give you plenty of tips to help you do the same.

 Are you ready to meet your goals?
 Keep reading!